 Authors vie for UK’s oldest book prizes

-An exciting mix of award-winning writers and emerging talent forms the shortlist of Britain’s longest-running literary awards announced this week.
+An exciting mix of award-winning writers and emerging talent forms the shortlist of Britain’s longest-running literary awards.

 Biographies of HRH Princess Margaret – the Queen’s sister – and legendary boxer and activist Muhammad Ali are contenders for the James Tait Black Prizes.

 They feature alongside works on the life and work of the revered novelist Joseph Conrad and a heart-rending memoir of a tragic family holiday.

 Biographies by popular critic and satirist Craig Brown and award-winning author Jonathan Eig join the latest books by American academic Maya Jasanoff and acclaimed writer Richard Beard in the shortlist for the £10,000 biography prize.